No-Bling/DOTA/README.md

 Also check `log\no_bling.txt` as it shows some of the logic in categorizing, as well as `src\src.lst` and `.ini` files.

 ### The future
-Small steps towards multi-platform support, but don't ask for ETA..
+Big steps towards multi-platform support, but don't ask for ETA..

 Published under [MIT](LICENSE) license.